deepakkumarnd/deepakkumarnd.github.io/_posts/2014-03-27-friendly_url.md

   Now you will have friendly readable urls in your applicaion, restart your application and go to any post to see the changed url.

-# Accessign the individual post using new url
+# Accessing the individual post using new url

   Now we have a readable url but in the latest version of **FriendlyId** they haven't modified the **Model#find** method to use the new changed url.
 So to use that you have to the new format.